OPT Physical Therapist Jobs

 Target employers with H-1B sponsorship history

-Hospital systems, rehabilitation networks, and outpatient clinic groups file H-1B petitions regularly.
+Hospital systems, rehabilitation networks, and outpatient clinic groups file H-1B visa petitions regularly.
 Research which healthcare employers have sponsored foreign workers before.
 Migrate Mate surfaces PT roles from employers with known sponsorship track records.

 Frame your clinical rotations as direct experience